vichitr/Alien-Attack/README.md

 - Max no of super bullets to store is 9.
 - Super bullet doesn't get destroyed till it reaches the end of screen.
 - It can destroy any type of alien with one hit.
 - Also, player get more score if he/she destroys aliens with super bullets.
-8. Scoring-
-  Score for different aliens is as following-
+- Score for different aliens is as following-
-- Alien - Score of 20
-- Alien1 - Score of 30
-- Super Alien - Score of 60
+  Alien - Score of 20, Alien1 - Score of 30 and Super Alien - Score of 60